-Self-employment and freelancing makes up around 14% of the employment market in Singapore.
-In 2016, this amounted to 300,500 individuals running a business or trade by themselves.
-It’s therefore relatively easy to get started on freelancing, as long as you have skills that are in demand.
+Self-employment and freelancing makes up around 14% of the employment market in Singapore in June 2020 which accounted for 228,200 individuals running a business or trade by themselves.¹

 As an expat, however, this is a bit more challenging as your long-term stay in Singapore is dependent on securing employment.
 You may therefore consider applying for an Entrepass or registering a company in Singapore, if you’re considering freelancing as your main source of income.